 ESG risks are now considered to have a material impact on investment valuation.
 Many private equity and venture capital houses have already recognised the value of ESG initiatives, not only in achieving environmental and social change, but also in reducing costs and minimising risks.

-RESPONSIBLE INVESTMENT TOOLKIT
+RESPONSIBLE INVESTMENT AWARDS

 An in-depth introduction to Responsible Investment, why it matters, and insights on how to integrate environment, social and governance (ESG) considerations into investment strategies can be found in the Responsible Investment Toolkit, the latest iteration of the BVCA’s Responsible Investment Guides.
 Now online, the toolkit provides practical advice throughout the investment life-cycle, from due diligence through to exit, as well as at the house level and includes case studies, illustrating responsible investment in action.